Master of Arts in Liberal Studies

 Exceptions to the above requirements must be approved in advance by the Committee on Graduate Studies.
 Petitions should be addressed to the committee no later than the first day of classes of the term before the degree paper.

 A required final project, the degree paper is a one-unit, one-semester study of a specific topic that should emerge out of the student’s courses and critical studies.
 The experience of writing the degree paper allows the student to investigate a particular topic in depth and to present a conclusion in the scholarly manner appropriate to the field(s) of inquiry.
-A description of the degree paper topic with an outline and a bibliography must be approved in advance by the Committee on Graduate Studies.
+A description of the degree paper topic and methodology, along with an outline and a bibliography, must be approved in advance by the Committee on Graduate Studies.
+The committee also encourages students to work with a degree paper adviser from whom the student has taken a prior course.
 Candidates should submit the degree paper proposal to the MALS office according to the following schedule:

 - proposals for fall papers are due the last day of classes of the preceding spring term;